Source code layout

 • All of the tests within this area

-• When a new subdirectory is added with a new tests target, the tests target should be added to the parent directories tests target.
+• When a new subdirectory is added, its tests target should be added to the parent directory's tests target.

 Naming conventions